cubiclesoft/sso-server/docs/upgrade.md

 The upgrade procedure is as follows:

 * Back up your database in case something goes horribly wrong.
-* Read the official forum post carefully to understand the impact.
+* Read the official post carefully to understand the impact.
 * Download the latest SSO Server/Client package, extract, and upload the 'server' files to the correct locations.
 It is safe to overwrite existing files.
 * You may wish to write an 'upgrade_hook.php' file to restrict how and where it may be run (e.g. by IP address).
 For medium-sized databases, the recommendation is to restrict the upgrade tool to only run from the command-line.
 * Run 'upgrade.php' either via a web browser or the command-line.
 The command-line is generally more reliable because scripts can't get killed off by the web server for running too long.